anshpayal/ObjectOrientedProgramming/README.md

 # Object Oriented Programming

 ## Concepts of OOPS in C++

-- function Overloading: Function can have the same name but different parameters.
+- function Overloading:
+    Function can have the same name but different parameters.
-- Object Oriented Programming
+    Advantage: It increase the readability of program because you don’t use different names for the same action.

     - ### Why OOPS?
         - As the size of program increases the readability, maintainbility and bug free nature of program decrease.
         - This was the major problem with C language which relied upon function or procedures.(Hence named as procedural programming language)